isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 **5. I am an Affected Business.
 If I had previously withdrawn my Notice of Negotiation, can I reissue another Notice of Negotiation for the same contract?**

-Yes, you may if the second Notice of Negotiation can be served in accordance with Section 45 of the Act.
+Yes, you may reissue another Notice of Negotiation for the same contract, provided if the second Notice of Negotiation is served in accordance with Section 45 of the Act.
 The second Notice of Negotiation must be served by 26 February 2021.

 **6. What is the consequence of breaching the moratorium?**